nim-lang/Nim/doc/contributing.md

   * "Nim's path handling procs like `getXDir` now consistently lack the trailing slash"
   * "Nim's strformat implementation is now more consistent with Python"

-Instead write new code that explicitly announces the feature you think we announced but didn't.
+Instead, write new code that explicitly announces the feature you think we announced but didn't.
 For example, `strformat` does not say "it's compatible with Python", it says "inspired by Python's f-strings".
-This new code can be submitted to the stdlib and the old code can be deprecated or it can be published as a Nimble package.
+This new code can be submitted to the stdlib and the old code can be deprecated or published as a Nimble package.

 Sometimes, a run-time breaking change is most desirable: For example, a string representation of a floating point number that "roundtrips" is much better than